NathanDuran/Sentence-Encoding-for-DA-Classification/README.md

 - bert Different num layers

 ## models
-- CRF, More models and/or add use_crf to params (i.e. in model just swap classification layers)
+- CRF, More models and/or add use_crf to model_params (i.e. in model just swap classification layers)
 - Make bi-directional a parameter?
 - https://github.com/AlexYangLi/TextClassification